Six essential courses.

 Building on each step of learning, course content becomes gradually more complex.

-Refer to your course storyboard which explains the key process of each course.
-Get to know each step and, in time, you will master the process.
+Refer to your course storyboard and become familiar with each step in the learning process of your course.
+In time, you will get to know each step and master the process.

 5. Various formats for various learning styles